Back to Dealfront DigestSales

 • Bottom of the funnel: At this stage, customers already believe your product can solve their problem but need a little push to make the final purchase.
 Serve these customers with content that solidifies their belief in your brand.
 Case studies and customer reviews will help turn leads into paying customers.

-Serving customers with the right content makes it possible to guide them through the different stages of their journey and motivate action.
-You can also use tools like Dealfront’s Leadfeeder to gain insights into the behaviors of companies that visit your website to determine the stage they are at in the purchase journey.
+Serving customers with the right content allows you to guide them through the different stages of their journey and motivate action.
+You can also use tools like Dealfront’s Leadfeeder to gain insights into the behaviors of companies that visit your website and determine their stage in the purchase journey.
 The tool makes it possible for sales to understand the perfect time to prospect.

 Step 8: Create a sales plan

-Creating a strong sales plan is essential to ensure you’re approaching potential customers the right way.
-A strong sales plan will also ensure your sales team understands your business strategies and recognizes potential GTM obstacles they must prepare for.
+Creating a strong sales plan ensures you’re approaching potential customers correctly.
+It will also ensure your sales team understands your business strategies and recognizes potential GTM obstacles they must prepare for.

-The first step to creating a sales plan is to determine whether you want to use product-led growth (PLG) or sales-led growth (SLG.)
-While PLG works for products that are differentiated, simple and attract customers by themselves, SLG works for products in saturated markets or complex products that require salespeople to nudge buyers into making a purchase.
+The first step in creating a sales plan is determining whether you want to use product-led growth (PLG) or sales-led growth (SLG).
+While PLG works for differentiated, simple products that attract customers by themselves, SLG works for products in saturated markets or complex products that require salespeople to nudge buyers into making a purchase.

 Think of Slack (PLG) vs. Oracle (SLG).
 Since Slack is an easy-to-use self-service app, target users don’t have to be guided by a sales team to adopt the product.
 In comparison, Oracle’s suite of products, such as ERP and CX solutions, are quite complex.
 Leads often need sales teams to walk them through the products and their features before they can make a purchase.